Name Variates: Mephistophiles, Mephistophilis, Mesphito, Memostophiles, Methosophiles, Megastophiles, Mephisto, Mephist, Hemostophile, Mephistophielis

 There is an entity in The Grimoire of Armadel named Hemostophile who is almost unanimously identified with Mephistophiles.
 While some commentators have been tentative in their identification of Hemostophile with Mephistophiles due to the significant difference between the names, the little-known appearance of the name variate “Memostophiles” in a medieval grimoire bridges the gap nicely.

 According to The Sixth and Seventh Books of Moses, Mephistophiles can impart guidance regarding any art or skill and grants excellent familiars.
-In addition to this, he brings forth treasure from the earth.
+In addition to this, he brings forth treasure from the earth, and he is said to appear as a male youth.

 According to The Black Raven, Mephistophilis is the master of various arts and rules over luck or fortune.
 He can be called upon to cause instantaneous learning, but the grimoire specifies that Mephistophilis must be summoned four times (?).
 Mesphito takes on something of a tutelary role in this grimoire, comparable in nature to the role which Lucifuge plays.
 The legions which follow Mephistophilis bring about infamously quick results.

-In Praxis Magia Faustiana, Mephistophiles’s name is rendered as Mephistophiel in order to fit the orthodox name structure of a fallen angel.
+In Praxis Magia Faustiana, Mephistophiles’s name is rendered as Mephistophiel.
 Herein Mesphito is attributed to Jupiter and is said to appear either as an igneous bear or a bald man in a black cape.

 The Book of Mephisto describes Mesphito as a grand initiator and the father of the sabbat.
-Herein he is attributed to the infernal realm named Samael.
-That realm is attributed to the planet Mercury, and Asenath Mason describes the realm as being related to vampyrism and blood magick.
+He’s referred to as a trickster, guide, psychopomp, and spirit of transformation.
+Herein he is attributed to the infernal realm named Samael (Mercury/Adrammelech).
+The Golden Dawn, however, attributed Mesphito to Thagirion (Black Sun/Belphagore), and it is my personal opinion that he is truly attributed to both.

 The lore on Mesphito presents him as being one of Hell’s seven rulers.
-The title given to this seven rulers, however, differs from text to text– Grand Dukes, Princes, or Grand Chiefs.
+The title given to these seven rulers, however, differs from text to text– Grand Dukes, Princes, or Grand Chiefs.

 Contemporary authorities identify Mephistophiles with Satan, but they cite no credible reason for that postulation.
 Since modern authorities identify everything (even Mammon some reason) with Satan, we will be disregarding their opinion.